brianglass/anastasis/files/index.md

 ------------------------------------------------------------------------

-Unless stated otherwise, all texts and translations on these pages are copyright Ã‚Â©. **
+Unless stated otherwise, all texts and translations on these pages are copyright Â©. **